mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Biofeedback Filter

-Allows Toughness to apply to Matrix Damage
+Allows a Defense Roll for Matrix Damage

 #### Blackout